joseasouza/wedding-template-site/README.md

 # wedding-template-site
 A default wedding website template using Materialize CSS and AngularJS.
+It connects with Firebase to collect some data information and build your website.
+It also has a /admin page with authentication where you can register new products to add in it.

 Use it as base to create your own marriage website.

 Developed by José Victor Alves de Souza.